310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Midori %}
-… I dunno what he couldn't stand about us, but he didn’t have to say it like that…
+…I dunno what he couldn't stand about us, but he didn’t have to say it like that…
 {% endbubble %}

 {% bubble Shinobu %}